zingale/phy504/docs/source/openmp-relax.rst

 OpenMP.
 Most of the work is in the smoothing / relaxation routine, so we will tackle that first.

-We did Gauss-Seidel relaxation -- this means that we use the new values of :math:`\phi_{i,j}` as soon as they become available.
+We did Gauss-Seidel relaxation---this means that we use the new values of :math:`\phi_{i,j}` as soon as they become available.
 If we parallelize the loops using OpenMP, then there is a risk that while we are updating a point on one thread another thread will be reading it